 This is in stark contrast to the known health risks of secondhand smoke that underpin UK smokefree laws.
 We know that non-smokers who live with a smoker have a 20-30% higher chance of getting lung cancer as a consequence.
 Secondhand smoke also increases the risk of breast and cervical cancer as well as heart disease and stroke.

 Do vaping products encourage young people to start smoking?

 There is no evidence that the rise in popularity of vaping has led to increased rates of smoking in adults or young people in the UK – in fact, smoking rates are continuing to fall in both groups.

-The latest studies show that most vaping product experimentation does not turn into regular use, and levels of regular use in young people who have never smoked remain very low.
+The latest evidence shows that although the proportion of young people who vape has increased, levels of occasional and regular use in young people remain low (around 3-4%).
+Among young people who have never smoked 92% have also never vaped, and less than 2% have vaped more frequently than once or twice.
 It is also illegal to sell vaping products to people under 18 in the UK.

 I have heard that vaping products can explode and cause fires.
 Is this true?